Shopping centres: using NPS® to retain clientele

 Why you need NPS

-In order to learn how use this measurement to its full potential and attain your desired level of client loyalty, consider the following example of a shopping centre manager who was reflecting on ways to retain his clientele.
+In order to learn how to use this measurement to its full potential and attain your desired level of client loyalty, consider the following example of a shopping center manager who was reflecting on ways to retain his clientele.

 The Best Way to Measure Client Loyalty

 We’re living in a golden age for customer-centric business models.
 Every business is preoccupied with its clients and building relationships with them in order to build trust—and loyalty.
 To evaluate these efforts, a race began to discover how to best measure client retention.
 The creator of NPS, Fred Reichheld of Bain & Company, designed a simple and efficient equation for measuring a clientele’s level of satisfaction.
 Supported by statistical analysis, we can be sure the following question is superior at effectively predicting client loyalty than any other alternatives in 80% of cases: